sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 def toInt(x:String):Either[String, Int] = ???
 ```

-If we want to compose these two functions, we need unify their monadic return type
+If we want to compose these two functions, we need to convert Option to Either

 ```scala
 for{